daveanthonyc/Excel-DB/README.md

 # Excel as a data base

-Here I am experimenting with the use of excel as a database, and using google's APIs to make queries to it.
+This is a React/TypeScript project that is used as a proof of concept that you can use Google Sheets as a database and make queries to it to use the data for a dashboard UI.
-The reason why I am doing this is not out of novelty, but in an organisation that heavily uses excel reporting, I thought it would be a cool idea to create data visualisers that pull data from the google sheets that is regularly edited.
-Maybe even using google form to input data into the excel data base and then a website can call APIs to the google sheets to present the data in a dashboard of some sort.
+The reason why I am doing this is not out of novelty, but in an organisation that heavily uses excel reporting, I thought it would be a cool idea to create data visualisers that pull data from the google sheets that are regularly edited.

+Another continuation of this idea is that you could even use google form as a user friendly interface to input data into the excel data base.

-It is based on this [YouTube Short](https://www.youtube.com/shorts/zkrVpleJIeI) I have summarised the steps below.
+It is based on this [YouTube Short](https://www.youtube.com/shorts/zkrVpleJIeI)

+I have summarised the steps below.

 ## How to create Google Sheets as a Database